 Hire expert developers for your next project

-1 200 top developers
+1,200 top developers

-At the end of the day, Mixpanel is an event-centric analytics tool where tracking goes beyond auditing pageviews and mouse clicks.
-Sure, you can audit events in Google Analytics, but that’s not its sole focus whereas Mixpanels is.
-Mixpanel can help you gauge your SaaS products key events which can help you to really identify trends or even create sales funnels.
+At the end of the day, Mixpanel is an event-centric analytics tool where tracking goes beyond auditing page views and mouse clicks.
+Sure, you can audit events in Google Analytics, but that’s not its sole focus, whereas, with Mixpanels it is.

 For example, with Mixpanel, you can identify where users drop off in your application, thereby giving you a call to action in terms of refining your sale funnel.
 The data may even suggest you need to make the copy on your site clearer.

 Enhancing your SaaS product using behavioral analytics is made a whole lot easier with Mixpanel!

 With customers that include, but are not limited to Microsoft, PayPal, HubSpot, Booking.com, and even Twitter, Amplitude Analytics is another major player in the analytics sector.

 Launched in 2014, and backed by IVP, Battery Ventures, and Benchmark Capital, Amplitude Analytics is a product analytics platform that helps you understand user behavior, and can help you make informed decisions regarding which features to build and ultimately drive the direction of your SaaS business.